sensedeep/onedoc/docs/services/consulting.md

 As the authors of OneTable, we have deep experience in every aspect of Amazon DynamoDB for projects large and small.

+To discuss your project and how we can help, please contact us at [SenseDeep Services](mailto:services@sensedeep.com).

 ## Design Review

 Whether you have a new DynamoDB project or an existing production site, a review of your DynamoDB design can spot and fix potential issues.
 We can review your table structure, indexes, data modeling, key design, data access patterns and operational practices.

 ## Design Changes and Migrations

-DynamoDB table design changes and migrations with down-time or data risk can be difficult.
+Design changes to your DynamoDB table and data migrations without down-time or data risk are difficult to achieve.
 We have extensive experience evolving live production sites to upgrade DynamoDB tables without impacting user access or data.

+If you have a pending migration, we can be able to help.

 ## Data Modeling and Mapping